 "It’s not enough to have language instruction as an “add on”; instead, we need all teachers to develop a language lens.
-This means we need language to be more explicit and attend to in not just core classrooms, but also in every discipline across a school."
+This means we need language to be more explicit and attended to in not just core classrooms, but also in every discipline across a school."

 - Sarah B. Ottow